joe97tab/Luckfox-Pwn-PS4/README.md

 During the install process you will be asked to set some options.

-It will create config.sh and auto run script (run.sh) when boot the devices.
+It will create auto run script (runl.sh) when boot the devices.

 ---------------------------------------------------------------------------------------